-• Using a parent questionnaire to identify students with allergies

-- The school nurse contacting parents of students with allergies to determine the severity of the allergy - Development of health plans and/or 504 accommodations for students with severe allergic reactions - Training of staff in the identification of symptoms of allergic reactions and steps to take in an emergency - Strategic placement of medication to use in case of an allergic reaction
+- Using a parent questionnaire to identify students with allergies - The school nurse contacting parents of students with allergies to determine the severity of the allergy - Development of health plans and/or 504 accommodations for students with severe allergic reactions - Training of staff in the identification of symptoms of allergic reactions and steps to take in an emergency - Strategic placement of medication to use in case of an allergic reaction identified with this condition, other measures may be implemented.
+Such as limiting snacks and foods in the student's classroom with nut allergies.

 Some students have potentially life-threatening food allergies, such as extremely rare airborne nut allergies.
 If the school becomes aware of such an airborne nut allergy, the school will institute a school-wide ban on nuts and nut products.
-If no students are identified with this condition, other measures may be implemented such as limiting certain snacks and foods in the classroom of the student with nut allergies and providing a "nut only" table in the cafeteria where students without allergies can consume such products.
-The "Peanut Table" will be labeled in the cafeteria.
-Students who bring food(s) containing nuts and/or tree nuts must eat at the "Peanut Table."
-This includes items such as hummus, peanut butter, peanuts, pistachios, cashews, walnuts, pecans, sesame seeds, etc. Please notify your child's teacher, cafeteria manager, school nurse, the bus driver and/or Husky Care director (if applicable) of any food allergies your child may have.
+If no students are

+Please notify your child's teacher, cafeteria manager, school nurse, the bus driver and/or Husky Care director (if applicable) of any food allergies your child may have.